Crude Oil Bumps Up as US Dollar Sinks on Yield Slip Ahead of Quad Meetings in Tokyo

 Crude oil and gold are both up around 0.5% due to the US Dollar softening to start the week, as has the Euro.
 Backwardation in WTI oil futures has had a notable pick up and markets will be watching for any upward price pressures.

-The US dollar lost ground today after US Treasury yields leaked lower going into the end of last week.
+The Greenback lost ground today after US Treasury yields leaked lower going into the end of last week.
 They have picked up a few basis points across the curve so far today.
 The benchmark 10-year bond is near 2.82% at the time of going to print.

 US President Joe Biden is visiting Japan for the first time to attend the Quad meeting.
-The Quad meetings bring together the leaders of Australia, India, Japan and the US.
+This will bring together the leaders of Australia, India, Japan and the US.

 Australia’s new Prime Minister, Anthony Albanese, will be heading to Tokyo after his Labor party won the Australian election over the weekend.

-The Asian session opened with a strong risk on bias with equities soaring along with the Aussie and Kiwi.
+The Asian session opened with a strong risk-on bias with equities soaring alongside the Aussie and Kiwi.
 APAC indices have given up their early gains, but Wall Street futures are pointing to a healthy uptick for their opening.

 Asian markets were rattled by a record number of Covid-19 cases, stoking fears of further increases in restrictions.